Madhugupta95/Instahyre_Job_Analytics/README.md

 # 🤖Techstack-
 -Python | SQL | Excel | M.S.
 PowerPoint

+# 🎯 Goal
+This project is for For learning purposes.So we see that job market's dynamics, emphasizing the regional variations, sector-specific trends, company size impacts, and the significance of specific skills in the IT industry.

 # Insights with the help of Mysql Query
 ![image](https://github.com/Madhugupta95/Instahyre_Job_Analytics/assets/117964914/9df0bf7e-90d6-48fb-9f5c-fc82fda6f1b8)
 -----------------------------------------------------------------------------------------------------------------------